← All guides·Guide·7 min read

 • Get a good night's sleep before the day.
 Fatigue significantly impairs accuracy and decision-making — both of which are central to the role.

-• Practise your typing speed in the weeks beforehand.
-Free tools online allow you to practise audio typing specifically.
+• Practice your typing speed in the weeks beforehand.
+Free tools online allow you to practice audio typing specifically.

 • Read up on the service you are applying to — know whether it is police, ambulance, or fire, and understand its specific call grading system.